Sugar Leaves: What to Do with Them

 1

-When your cannabis plant is mature enough to be harvested, if you look closely at the buds at the top of your plant, you’ll see not only buds in this small area, but occasionally a few tiny leaves between the buds.
-These leaves are also covered with trichomes that look like they are frosted, hence the name “sugar leaves.”
-You may not be familiar with the name but if you’ve ever gone through a whole seed-to-harvest process, you must have noticed them.
-They mature slowly with the buds and also contain a certain concentration of cannabinoids and terpenes, although not as high as the buds, but far more than the fan leaves.
+When your cannabis plant is mature enough to be harvested, if you look closely at the buds at the top of your plant, you’ll see not only buds in this small area but occasionally a few tiny leaves between the buds.
+These leaves are also covered with trichomes that look like they are frosted, hence the name “sugar leaves”.

-What sugar leaves can be used for
+What sugar leaves can be used for?

 Most people’s first reaction is whether they can be used for smoking.
-But actually, I cannot give a definite answer on that.
+But actually, I cannot give a definite answer to that.
 You could theoretically smoke sugar leaves as they contain cannabinoids and terpenes, but they’ll probably also irritate your throat more than smoking individual buds because they produce more smoke than a bud does.
 The flavor is not too harsh and you can certainly smoke sugar leaves.
-Don’t try to smoke the sugar leaves individually since there just isn’t much THC on each leaf—it’s better to collect them together by pruning your buds and use those for another purpose.
+Don’t try to smoke the sugar leaves individually since there just isn’t much THC on each leaf—it’s better to collect them together by pruning your buds and using those for another purpose.

 Kief